rbrugo/SDLpp/journal.md

 argument an `SDLpp::event_category` and executing some code if the `event_category::value` is the same value in the `SDL_Event::value` member variable stored in the `SDLpp::event` (a sort of `std::visit` for event types).
 It could be useful in the future also for other types...
 Keep in mind.
-Now LazyFoo's 3rd tutorial compiles without callind `SDL_` stuff directly...
+Now LazyFoo's 3rd tutorial compiles without calling `SDL_` stuff directly...
 It has been quite a pain, but what a satisfaction!

+***
+### 2/10/2018
+A lot of time has passed (because of university), but in this time I decided to try to implement a simple version of Arkanoid instead of continuing with tutorials.
+It has been quite a success, now I have a working texture class, a collision::base class and some mathematical utils.
+And a working pseudo-arkanoid.